Lesser celandine - Your survival vitamin boost in spring (but beware)

 Sailors and people from earlier times knew: These leaves are packed with vitamin C – exactly what the body urgently needs after winter.

 In a survival context, it's worth its weight in gold!
-If you're out in the spring and require an energy boost, a small handful of lesser celandine (thoroughly prepared, more on that shortly!) can be just what you need to strengthen your defenses.
+If you're out in the spring and require an energy boost, a small handful of Lesser celandine (thoroughly prepared, more on that shortly!) can be just what you need to strengthen your defenses.

 Scharbockskraut 1